 Royal Observatory Greenwich with iconic red time ball against a cloudy sky.

-Enhance your visit with a Royal Museums Greenwich Day Pass to explore other sites like the Queen's House and the National Maritime Museum or choose an early access guided tour of the Royal Observatory.
+Consider upgrading your experience by purchasing a Royal Museums Greenwich Day Pass.
+This option allows you to explore additional attractions like the Queen's House and the National Maritime Museum, or opt for an early access guided tour of the Royal Observatory.

 Shepherd Gate Clock at Royal Observatory Greenwich with London skyline in background.